mrkkrp/markkarpov.com/tutorial/megaparsec.md

 desc: This is a Megaparsec tutorial which originally was written as a chapter for the Intermediate Haskell book.
 date:
   published: February 23, 2019
-  updated: October 30, 2021
+  updated: August 1, 2026
 ---

-*This is the Megaparsec tutorial which originally was written as a chapter for the [Intermediate Haskell][ih] book.
-Due to lack of progress with the book in the last year, other authors agreed to let me publish the text as a standalone tutorial so that people can benefit at least from this part of our work.*
+*This is the Megaparsec tutorial, which was originally written as a chapter for the [Intermediate Haskell][ih] book.
+Due to the lack of progress with the book, the other authors agreed to let me publish the text as a standalone tutorial so that people can benefit at least from this part of our work.*

 [Japanese translation][japanese], [Chinese translation][chinese].

 ```toc
 ```

-The toy parser combinators developed in chapter “An Example: Writing Your Own Parser Combinators” are not suitable for real-world use, so let's continue by taking a look at the libraries in the Haskell ecosystem that solve the same problem, and note various trade-offs they make:
+The toy parser combinators developed in the chapter “An Example: Writing Your Own Parser Combinators” are not suitable for real-world use, so let's continue by taking a look at the libraries in the Haskell ecosystem that solve the same problem, and note the various trade-offs they make:

 * [`parsec`][parsec] has been the “default” parsing library in Haskell for a long time.
-The library is said to be focused on quality of error messages.
-  It however does not have good test coverage and is currently in maintenance mode.
+The library is said to be focused on the quality of its error messages.
+It does not, however, have good test coverage, and is currently in maintenance mode.

-* [`attoparsec`][attoparsec] is a robust, fast parsing library with focus on performance.
-It is the only library from this list that has full support for incremental parsing.
-Its downsides are poor quality of error messages, inability to be used as a monad transformer, and limited set of types that can be used as input stream.
+* [`attoparsec`][attoparsec] is a robust, fast parsing library with a focus on performance.
+It is the only library on this list that has full support for incremental parsing.
+Its downsides are the poor quality of its error messages, its inability to be used as a monad transformer, and the limited set of types that can be used as an input stream.

 * [`trifecta`][trifecta] features good error messages but is under-documented and hard to figure out.
 It can parse `String` and